hamavid/brivele/src/shows.md

 ## Upcoming shows
 <ul class='showslist'>
-<p class='follow'>We're taking a hiatus until the new yeaer: check back here for early spring shows.<br>Be well and take care of each other!</p>
+<p class='follow'>We're taking a hiatus until the new year: check back here for early spring shows.<br>Be well and take care of each other!</p>
 </ul>